CityofToronto/bdit_data-sources/here/here_aggregation.md

 ### Define segments

-Defining segments for projects are often different than data request, since a lot of the times we use the congestion network instead of the here network.
-Using the congestion network allows us to create other monitoring indicies such as Travel Time Index (TTI) and Buffer Index (BI).
+Defining segments for projects are often different than data requests, since a lot of the time we use congestion network instead of here network.
+Using the congestion network allows us to create other monitoring indices  such as Travel Time Index (TTI) and Buffer Index (BI).

 Example table structure: